CBASoftwareDevolopment2020/DB-MiniProject2-NoSQL/index.md

 The database which uses the least memory is **Mongo DB**.
 The size of a Mongo database is roughly 20% of a Neo4j database.

 **Performance**
-The fastest database is **Neo4j**.
-Being about 4 times faster than Mongo.
+The fastest database is **Mongo DB** being faster in all queries.

 **Overall**
-We picked **Neo4j** as the best database, mainly because performance is more important than storage, and the simplicity of the syntax can speed up production time.
+We picked **Neo4j** as the best database, mainly because the simplicity of the syntax can speed up production time.
+The performance difference is a minor issue even if **Mongo DB** was faster the response time wouldn't be notices in a real application.